SonghuaHu-UMD/songhuahu-umd.github.io/_pages/Miscellaneous.md

     <b><span style="color: purple;">[Under Review]</span></b>
     By examining 5 million parking-related reviews for 1.1M POIs sourced from Google Maps reviews, we investigate public sentiment towards parking across the whole US at a census block group level.
+    We employ the Bidirectional Encoder Representations from Transformers (BERT) model to classify the parking sentiment and conduct regression analyses to explore its relationships with socio-spatial factors.
+    We find significant variations in parking sentiment across POI types and CBSAs, with Restaurant POIs showing the most negative.
-    We link them with local socio-spatial factors and find denser urban areas with lower socioeconomic status are more likely to exhibit negative parking sentiment.
+    We also find denser urban areas with lower socioeconomic status are more likely to exhibit negative parking sentiment.
   </div>
 </div>